-The jury’s assessment is based primarily on the candidate’s oral presentation, but a manifestly poor executive summary could lead to a lower final mark.
-The assessment will encompass the ability to conceptualise, to put into perspective, to build and structure an argument, and to link personal experience, knowledge and skills in order to address a complex professional issue.
+The jury’s assessment is based primarily on the oral presentation, but an executive summary that does not fulfil requirements could lead to a lower final mark.
+The assessment will encompass the ability to conceptualise, to put into perspective, to build and structure an argument, and to contextualise personal experience, knowledge and skills in order to address a complex professional issue.
 The relevance of the chosen subject, the variety and quality of the argumentation, as well as the student’s critical analysis, both in relation to his or her professional experience and academic achievements, will all be taken into account in the grade.
 Candidates should be aware that the multidisciplinary vocation of Sciences Po should be reflected in this final examination, culmination of five years of study.
-Whatever the specialisation, considerations drawn from other academic fields will be expected: history and politics in law, law in international relations or economics, etc. However, the main points of the issue and the fundamental argument should concern the principal course of study.
+Whatever the specialisation, considerations drawn from other academic fields will be expected: for example, history and politics in law, law in international relations or economics, etc. However, the main points of the issue and the fundamental argument should naturally be relevant to the principal course of study.

 The “Grand Oral” is indeed an opportunity to monitor knowledge and coherent thought processes, but it is also a test of intellectual commitment.
 Contrary to a certain legendary “Sciences Po method”, the conclusion to an argument is never a compromise, and even less a refusal to choose or to commit oneself, by using “on the one hand, on the other” or “the truth is somewhere in between”.
 Whatever the chosen structure, each step should mark a progression in relation to the initial issue set out in the introduction, and ultimately lead to a clear position, whether nuanced or not.

-For this examination session, students must submit their executive summary by Monday 13th November 2017 at the latest (before midnight), so that it may be given to the jury members.
+Prior to this year’s examination session, students must submit their executive summary by Tuesday, 7 november 2023 at the latest (before midnight) so that it may be distributed to jury members.
 Any summaries received after this date will not be accepted.